movi1/group-solarpanel/README.md

 # group-solarpanel

+## Create Repository

-- Amongst yourselves, choose someone to set up the git repository on Github
+- Amongst yourselves, choose **1 person** to set up a git repository on Github

 - Set up the git repository on Github, when you create it, you can tick the box to add a read me file.

-First of all let’s set up the basic structure on the main branch:
-- HTML
-- CSS
-- JS

-**Note that this is the only time we will be touching this branch for now**, afterwards you will be creating a develop branch and this will be your working/changing branch.

-- Choose someone to do this locally and then push it to the main branch using GIT or GIT DESKTOP.
+## Grant Repository Access to Group

 - For group projects, add collaborators (people) to your git repository you can invite them under settings > Collaborator > Manage access.
 Add everyones email address or Github username there.